Tayside

 • Corn Exchange 14 Olympic Centre, Market Place Arbroath DD11 1HR Telephone(01241) 432430

-Located just off the High Street, this Wetherspoon's pub occupies a nineteenth century former corn exchange.
-Although it is largely open-plan there are a number of booths offering some privacy.
-Six hand-pulls.
-Local attractions are the famed Arbroath smokies along with boat trips from the harbour, offering fishing or a visit to Stevenson's 200 year old Bell Rock lighthouse.
-Don't forget the 850 year old Abbey remains, famous for 1320 Declaration of Independence.
+Located just off the High Street, this Wetherspoon pub is largely open-plan; there are a number of booths offering some privacy.
+Local attractions are the famed Arbroath smokies along with boat trips from the nearby harbour, offering fishing or a visit to Stevenson's 200-year-old Bell Rock lighthouse.
+Don't forget the 850-year-old Abbey remains, famous for 1320 Declaration of Independence.

-Please note that since the recent 30% increase in statutory Minimum Unit Pricing of Alcohol, Wetherspoon pubs may not accept the full value of CAMRA Vouchers for some lower-priced real ales.
+Please note that since the September 1994 increase of 30% in statutory Minimum Unit Pricing of Alcohol, Wetherspoon pubs may not accept the full value of CAMRA Vouchers at various times, for some lower-priced cask ales.

 • Blairgowrie